 You will create a record of all of your belongings.
 This will come in very handy if you ever suffer a loss; and need to provide your adjuster with a list of things that were lost or destroyed.
 Instead of trying to imagine your home as it was, you’ll have a ready-made inventory list ready to go.

-At Square One, whether you’re a tenant, a condo unit owner, or a house owner, we let you decide how much personal property you want to insure.
-If you have $100,000 of belongings in a $500,000 house, no problem; that’s all you need to purchase.
+At Square One, on the other hand, contents limits are a little different.
+Whether you’re a tenant, a condo unit owner, or a house owner, you can decide how much personal property you want to insure.
+If you only have $100,000 worth of belongings in a $500,000 house, no problem; that’s all you need to purchase.
 You can complete an inventory to verify the amount of coverage you choose, and if you wish, we can even keep it on your file.

 To find out how much coverage you need, try our simple home inventory worksheet.
 It’s available as an Excel file that you can complete on your computer, or as a PDF file that you can print and complete the old fashioned way.
 We’ve divided our home inventory worksheet into categories, such as appliances, furniture, household accessories, electronics, and clothing.
 All you need to do is estimate the replacement cost of the items in each category, and you’ll have a good idea of how much insurance you need.

-You may also want to consider taking pictures, or a video, of every room of your house.
+You may also want to take pictures or videos of every room of your house.
 Keep this with your home inventory worksheet somewhere away from your home.
 After all, if the worst happens, you want this list kept safe so you can refer to it when trying to figure out what’s lost or destroyed.
-Or you can complete the form, attach any photos, and store it electronically.
+Even better: complete the form, attach any photos, and store it online, in the cloud.

-You’ve done all your due diligence.
-On the advice of your home insurance agent, you’ve completed a home inventory and determined how much it would cost to replace all of your belongings.
+You’ve completed a home inventory and determined how much it would cost to replace all of your belongings.
 You’ve made sure you have the right amount of insurance.
 But now, after you’ve suffered a loss, you realize there are some things you just don’t want to replace.

-While most people do choose to replace the personal property affected by a loss, some circumstances do arise where you might choose not to:
+While most people do opt to replace the personal property damaged in a loss, sometimes you might choose not to:

 Maybe you’re a retired business person, who no longer needs to wear a suit every day.
 Will you need to replace all those suits you had hanging in your closet?